Kaixiang/round-robin-app-release/README.md

 ```
 serveral things need to be changed for my-stub.yml to fit into your VPC enviroment.

-* Change the proxy_floating_ip to a elastic ip you already have
+* Change the director uuid.
-* change the director uuid
+* Change the proxy_floating_ip to a elastic ip you already have.
-* change the netwoks subnets for both round_robin_app1 and floating so it fits into your VPC enviroment.
+* Change the security_group and subnet_id settings for each network with something you already have in your VPC.
-* Change the security_group and subnet_id settings.
+* Change the netwoks subnets range/gateway/static_ip/reserved/dns etc for both round_robin_app1 and floating to fit in your VPC enviroment.

-1. Generate deployment manifest from the stub file
+2. Generate deployment manifest from the stub file

 ```
 templates/make_manifest templates/my-stub.yml
 ```

-1. Deploy
+3. Deploy

 ```
 bosh deploy